Aleksandr Eiduk: Soviet career

 At the beginning of 1918 he was the chairman of the Revolutionary War Tribunal of the 5th Army in Daugavpils.
 After the German occupation he went to Russia, where he dealt with prisoners of war cases as Commissioner of the People's Commissariat of Military Affairs, then in the fall of 1918 he headed the Revolutionary War Tribunal of the 6th Army in Vologda.
-From October 1918, he worked in Cheka, was a member of the presidium of the All-Russian Emergency Commission, an investigator, and a member of the collegium of the People's Commissariat of the Internal Affairs of the CPSU (NKVD) (1919-1920).
+From October 1918, he worked in Cheka, was a member of the presidium of the All-Russian Emergency Commission, an investigator, and a member of the collegium of the People's Commissariat of the Internal Affairs of the CPSU (NKVD) (1919–1920).

-In 1920—1921 he worked in the People's Commissariat of Foreign Trade of the KPFSR (Наркомвнешторг РСФСР), heading the department of foreign agencies, then cooperated with foreign organizations that provided support to Russian famine victims (1921-1923).
+In 1920–1921 he worked in the People's Commissariat of Foreign Trade of the RSFSR (Наркомвнешторг РСФСР), heading the department of foreign agencies, then cooperated with foreign organizations that provided support to Russian famine victims (1921–1923).
 In the 1920s, Eiduk served as a Soviet representative to the American Relief Administration, whose agents appreciated him for "moving with a celerity not characteristically Russian".

-One of the first Soviet defectors, G. A. Solomon, who worked with Eiduk during this period in the People's Commissariat for Foreign Trade, wrote the following about him in the first volume of his memoirs:
+One of the first Soviet defectors, G. A. Solomon, who worked with Eiduk during this period in the People's Commissariat for Foreign Trade, recollected in the first volume of his memoirs Eiduk's pleasure at engaging in the Cheka's work with "purely sadistic bloodthirstiness and unrestrained ferocity".
+In 1919, an American diplomat testified to Congress that Eiduk was, with another Cheka leader, considered the "most blood-thirsty monster in Russia".

-The name was terrifying, and he himself boasted of it.
-Eiduk, a member of the board of the Cheka, was distinguished, like the famous Latsis (also a Latvian, like Eiduk), with purely sadistic bloodthirstiness and unrestrained ferocity ...